-To be able to work in Canada, however, you must be registered and enroled at your designated learning institution, and you must have a Social Insurance Number available from Service Canada.
+To be able to work in Canada, however, you must be registered and enrolled at your designated learning institution, and you must have a Social Insurance Number.
 On June 1, 2014, if you hold a study permit and a work permit under the Off-Campus Work Permit Program, you may continue to work off campus under your existing Off-Campus Work Permit.

-On June 1, 2014, if you hold a study permit and you have applied for but not yet received your Off-Campus Work Permit, you should wait for your work permit application to be processed and begin working off campus once you have received your Off-Campus Work Permit.
+- On June 1, 2014, if you hold a study permit and you have applied for but not yet received your Off-Campus Work Permit, you should wait until you have received your permit before begining to work off campus.

 In all scenarios, you must continue to meet the conditions of your study permit in order to remain eligible for off-campus work.